ripped-rooster/Terraform-Associate-Notes/README.md

 - Restricting instance types to only allow `t3.micro`.
 - Ensuring security groups do not permit traffic on port 22.
 - Sentinel is the recommended way to ensure any S3 buckets have encryption enabled
+- Sentinel and OPA help you manage infrastructure costs pro-actively.
+- Sentinel and OPA help you implement policies as code.
+- Sentinel and OPA help you automatically enforce security practices and governance throughout your IaC workflow.
+- Sentinel DOES NOT run at the provider leve

 ### When does Terraform perform Sentinel policy checks?